Giving up real life to travel the world

 In 2016 I moved to Canada to work a ski season and learn how to snowboard.
 I ended up staying for 18 months- spending my winters in Kelowna, BC at Big White Ski Resort and my summer in Banff National Park, AB.

 It was Canada that made me fall in love with the outdoors.
 Growing up on a farm in New Zealand meant I was used to being outside and not afraid to get a little dirty, but it was the Canadian Rockies that made me realise how much I loved being in the mountains.
-In my free time I went on as many adventures as I could: hiking, white water rafting, horse riding, climbing, snowboarding, snow shoeing- you name it.
+In my free time I went on as many adventures as I could: hiking, white water rafting, horse riding, climbing, snowboarding, snowshoeing- you name it.

 I became a little obsessed with trying new things outdoors, and my confidence in all areas of my life grew.
 I was an average girl from a small town in New Zealand, and if I could move across the world and go on epic adventures, anyone can (and should!).
 This blog is my way of sharing some incredible experiences and showing you how you can do them too.

-My move to Scotland
+My life in Scotland

+In 2018 I moved to Scotland, my favourite country in the world.
 I’ve always been fascinated by Scotland’s history, particularly the First War of Scottish Independence when I found out that King Robert the Bruce was my great x22 grandfather.

-My family immigrated from Scotland to New Zealand in the mid-nineteenth century.
-I’ve had a great time tracing their roots and exploring the land where they worked and lived.
+My family immigrated from Scotland to New Zealand in the 1840s I’ve had a great time tracing their roots and exploring the land where they worked and lived.
 My move to Scotland has helped me connect with myself on a deeper level, and I have decided to make it my permanent home!

-Hiking The Length of Scotland
+Hiking the length of Scotland

-In May 2018 I was the first solo female to complete Britain’s toughest hike: the Scottish National Trail.
+In May 2018 I was the first solo female to complete Britain’s toughest hike: The Scottish National Trail.